Important Changes to Postgraduate Training and Licensing Requirements

 Effective January 1, 2020, the Board will no longer issue Postgraduate Training Authorization Letters (PTAL) to international medical school graduates.
 As a result, international medical school graduates applying for the 2020 residency match will not require a PTAL and may apply for residency through the Electronic Residency Application Service.

-The Board will correspond with applicants that have a pending application on file regarding the status of their application and what is required to proceed with the application process by September 2019.
-The Board will post updated applications, forms and additional information related to these changes in fall 2019.
+The Board has corresponded with applicants that have a pending application on file regarding the status of their application and what is required to proceed with the application process.

 Current third year residents who have completed 36 months of ACGME accredited training and will be continuing enrollment in and ACGME accredited training program will have 90 days to obtain their Physician’s and Surgeon’s.
 During the 90 days, they may continue all their clinical activities related to their training program in California.